cal-cs184-student/hw-webpages-sp24-ashmchiu/hw1.md

 ## Task 2: Antialiasing by Supersampling
 Building off our work in Task 1, we'll walk through how we updated `rasterize_triangle` to supersample.
 The intention here to supersample is to increase the sampling rate within one pixel (as Task 1 sampled once per pixel) and this serves to decrease aliasing/moire and blend images to be smoother.
 Our methodology for antialiasing by supersampling involved
-1. resizing the sample buffer to account for "over" sampling (sampling multiple times per pixel),
-2. perform the three line test for each individual sample similarly to Task 1, and then,
+1. resizing the sample buffer to account for "over" sampling (sampling multiple times per pixel) and performomg the three line test for each individual sample similarly to Task 1, and then,
 3. downsample the `sample_buffer`.

 ### Resizing the Sample Buffer
 Because we want to store more data than there are pixels (since we're sampling multiple times per pixel), we resize the data structure `sample_buffer`.
 Namely, we know the size of `sample_buffer` begins as `width * height`, so in `set_sample_rate` and `set_framebuffer_target`, we update this value to be `width * height * floor(sqrt(sample_rate)) * floor(sqrt(sample_rate))` in order to store for each individual sample we're taking now, there is an index for it in the `sample_buffer`.

-### Three Line Test
 Then, using work from Task 1 as a baseline, we kept the double while loop to traverse through each pixel within the bounding box of the triangle.
 However, for each individual pixel, we mark that we will sample points `1 / sqrt(sample_rate)` spaced apart.
 Something that we also had to account for here, was ensuring that the first sampled point was actually `0.5 / (sample_rate)` away from the edge so we're sampling the center of each mini pixel we're essenitally creating.
 Thus, within each individual pixel that we were sampling from Task 1, we now sampling `sqrt(sample_rate)` times in the `x` direction per `sqrt(sample_rate)` times in the `y` direction.
 Then, we sample each of these points, running the three line test on them, and add them to the resized sample buffer if they lie within the triangle.

 Note here, we had to perform calculations to index the `sample_buffer`.
 The index of a sampled point `x, y` within the sample buffer would be